ajitgoel/CommonMembership/README.md

 **General Tips**
 - [ ] when importing files,
    ./ refers to same folder
-   ../ refers to go up one level
+   ../ refers to go up one level, where .. refers to parent directory.
 - [ ] If you are running tests, run the "setx TEST-WATCH 1" before you run your tests.
 - [ ] **Install applicaton: **meteor npm i
 - [ ] **Start app:** npm run start